Song poem

-Song poems are songs with lyrics by usually non-professional writers that have been set to music by commercial companies for a fee.
-This practice, which has long been disparaged in the established music industry, was also known as song sharking and was conducted by several businesses throughout the 20th century in North America.
+Song poems or are songs with lyrics by usually non-professional writers that have been set to music by commercial companies for a fee.
+The practice is also known as song sharking.

+The recording of song poems was widely regarded as disreputable by many professional songwriters and musicians, but was nonetheless conducted by several businesses throughout the 20th century in North America.

 Production and promotion

 From the early 20th century, the business of recording song poems was promoted through small display ads in popular magazines, comic books, tabloids, men's adventure journals, and similar publications, soliciting lyrics for songs.
 Those who sent their poetry to one of the production companies usually received notice by mail that their work was worthy of recording by professional musicians, along with a proposal to do so in exchange for a fee.
 The early 20th century versions of this business involved setting the words to music and printing up sheet music from inexpensively engraved plates.

 In producing the recordings, musicians often recorded dozens of songs per recording session using minimal resources.
 Using a method called "sight-singing," they wrote the music as they read the lyrics and played along, sometimes finishing a song in just one take.
 Some of the companies recorded new vocals over pre-recorded music backing tracks, using the same music tracks hundreds of times.
 The recordings were then duplicated on 45 RPM vinyl singles or on individual cassette tapes, or released on compilation LPs with other song poems.
 Copies of the recording were sent to the customer; promises that they would also be sent to radio stations or music industry executives were rarely, if ever, kept.